MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/context-variables-for-bot.md

 ---
 title: "Context variables for a bot | MicrosoftDocs"
-description: "Get information on the context variables to use for configuring an Azure or PVA bot in Omnichannel for Customer Service." ms.date: 10/08/2021 ms.topic: article
+description: "Get information on the context variables that you can use for configuring Azure or Power Virtual Agents bots in Omnichannel for Customer Service." ms.date: 10/20/2021 ms.topic: article
 author: mh-jaya
 ms.author: v-jmh